One of the first questions we ask when we onboard a new client or speak with a brand owner working in ecommerce is, “What is your conversion rate?”

 That’s very high for an ecommerce conversion rate, so we would suggest branching out and focusing on driving more traffic.
 You may be only speaking to a hyper-niche.
 They’re likely to be loyal, which is great, but it’s time to branch out a little more.
 We usually suggest starting to make content that’s directly adjacent to the hyper-niche and/or to start connecting with other businesses that have overlapping audiences.
 Both of these increase traffic and then you’ll get a better picture of your conversion rate.

 A lot of brands start at example 2 and then migrate up to example 1.
 Don’t expect your brand’s conversion to be static.
 Keep an eye on it.
 And if you ever want help diagnosing what you should be optimizing for, check out this article for the super helpful infographic!

 In the broader view of business, your conversion rate is your bottom line, your source power, your ability to continue pushing forward.
 It’s easy to think of it in terms of visitors to sales, but every customer has a journey.
 Understanding the journey will take you really far in the ability to get the sales conversion.

 To improve a conversion rate for a business, you’ve got to completely understand their user AND the user’s experience because for every sale a brand makes, it’s actually converting:

 - Likes into browsers

 - Subscribers into buyers

-Each of those individual transformations is a step that you have to be continually working on to keep up the sales on your site.
+Each individual transformation is a step towards a sale.
 When you break it down into steps, and look at how each of these initiatives converts separately, you’ll be able to see where the weak links or missteps are in your pipeline.
-You’ll know what to fix to get your conversion funnel up and rolling better than ever.
+That way, you’ll know what to fix so your conversion funnel works better than ever.

 Do you focus on conversion rate?
 Tell us in the comments below.